-During the period under review the Trustees held seven meetings.
+During the period under review the Trustees held six meetings.
 Training and induction provided for new Trustees will depend on their existing experience.
 All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Trustees.
+All trustees were enrolled onto the Confederation of School Trusts 'Essential Trustee' training course.